npezza93/redi_search/README.md

 load the redisearch module with `loadmodule /path/to/redisearch.so`.
 (On macOS the redis.conf file can be found `/usr/local/etc/redis.conf`)

-After Redis and RediSearch are up and running, add this line to your application's Gemfile:
+After Redis and RediSearch are up and running, add this line to your Gemfile:

 ```ruby
 gem 'redi_search'